schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Downbeat Mailing

-A sparing freight mover agrees a interpretation at a hatch.
+A sparing freight mover agrees an interpretation at a hatch.

 ## Relaxation